|

 Download the program to your Windows or macOS laptop and install it

-Start the applicaiton and select the disk where you last saw the missing files
+Fire up the app and select the disk where the lost files were located

 A quality data recovery program should allow for the retrieval of a wide range of different file types, whether they’re documents, images, audio clips, and others.
 Disk Drill is an excellent option that is capable of recovering ACCDB extension and you can easily filter out the results by typing the extension into the search bar at the results screen.